Relationships for incarcerated individuals: Demographic group of children more affected by incarcerated parents

 Although there are a large number of children with incarcerated parents, there is an unequal number of incarcerated parents for certain demographic groups.
+Children of color are disproportionately affected by mass incarceration.
 Children of color are more likely than their white counterparts to have a parent in jail.
 More specifically, while only 4% of white children experience a parent being incarcerated before their 14th birthday, 25% of African American children would have faced a parent being incarcerated before their 14th birthday.
 So not only do developing adolescents have to go through a parent being put in jail, but a larger percentage of African American children have to experience this when compared to white children.
+Education is a very integral aspect to the development of children.
+However, when basic needs are not being met first and children are sent to school from homes where their needs are not being met they are less likely to succeed.
 This would also translate to the effects of parental incarceration (described in section "Children of incarcerated parents) being more apparent in primarily African American neighborhoods.
 This disparity is even more apparent when looking at the race percentages amongst parents in prison.
 It was found that in state prisons, 47% of the parent population are African American, 19% are Hispanic, and 29% are white/non-Hispanic.
 In federal prisons, it was found that 49% of parents were African American, 30% were Hispanic, and 22% were white/non-Hispanic.
 Again, it is seen that children of color are more likely to have experiences with a parent being incarcerated.